-If you already have video, audio, and image files that you want to use in your production on your computer's hard drive, you can import the files directly into CyberLink PowerDirector's media library in the Media Room.
+If you already have video, audio, and image files that you want to use in your production on your computer's hard drive, in the Edit module you can import the files directly into CyberLink PowerDirector's media library in the Media Room.
 You can also import media files that are on a removable device.